vanities/bitchan/README.md

 # bitchan
-Bitchan is an ethereum a message board republic.
+Bitchan is an ethereum message board republic.

 ## Governance